 Pileated Woodpeckers have a few key characteristics that make them easily identifiable.
 They are the largest woodpeckers in North America, with large, flaming-red crests at the tops of their heads and bold white stripes down the sides of their necks.
 These woodpeckers are often heard before they are seen, either drumming into trees with their long, chisel-like bills, or calling with their loud, high-pitched whinny.

-Find Pileated Woodpeckers year-round in Maine, in forests that have plenty of tall trees and downed, rotting logs.
+Find Pileated Woodpeckers year-round in New York, in forests that have plenty of tall trees and downed, rotting logs.
 Unique, rectangular shaped holes in wood are a distinct give away for these birds, indicating that they may be in the area.

 To get at carpenter ants and other insects, Pileated Woodpeckers will even go as far as tearing apart stumps and other large sections of dead wood.
 Look for them at all heights of the forest — often foraging at the base of trees.
 In addition to insects they also eat wild fruit, berries, and nuts.